 Some patients may be required to undergo a mild exercise regimen before bariatric surgery.
 Exercise prior to surgery will help patients become qualified candidates.
 In some cases, bariatric surgeons require a full year of mild exercise before the surgery date.

 Simple tasks could be necessary for morbidly obese patients before weight loss surgery:

 - Walking (Walk for 10 to 20 minutes per day)

-Immediately following bariatric surgery during your healing process, patients are at increased risks.
+Immediately following bariatric surgery (gastric sleeve, gastric bypass, duodenal switch, or mini gastric bypass) during your healing and recovery process, patients are at increased risks of complications.
 Most surgeons recommend that patients begin a lite exercise regimen after two or three weeks of your surgery date.

 Starting the regimen, most doctors will tell patients to start slowly.
 Most recommend simple exercises including walking in the very beginning.